Originally Posted by Spodeworld

 Leave separation for the computer half of your workflow, in Adobe Lightroom

-Bridge (paired with Photoshop).
+or Adobe Bridge (paired with Photoshop).

 Through late 2010 and early 2011, I've come to the conclusion that even storing video and photos on separate cards is a bit of a nuisance, assuming you're using a pair of higher-speed cards.
 With SD cards, it's really not a big concern, either with a Class 6 or Class 10 card.